spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ```bash
 abcdef124567890ghijk123456789abcdfghijk123456bcdefjik12346890000%
 ```
-6. Verify that the token exists, and that the user associated with token exists and can make Spot API calls to resources in the account where the cluster exists: [Permanent API Tokens](https://console.spotinst.com/settings/v2/tokens/permanent).
+6. Verify that the token exists and that the user associated with the token exists and can make Spot API calls to resources in the account where the cluster exists: [Permanent API Tokens](https://console.spotinst.com/settings/v2/tokens/permanent).

 In case your account ID or token is incorrect or invalid, the controller pod will be in a Terminating/CrashLoopBackOff state and in the container logs (Refer to Step 5) you will see an unauthorized response as shown below: